GiZano/simple-crud-fastapi-tutorial/README.md

 ## <p id="desc">Description</p>

-This is a simple application I developed to learn how fastAPI works and how to use it in my future projects, alongside a database to retrieve and store data (in this case, SQLModel)
+This is a simple containerized application I developed to learn how fastAPI works and how to use it in my future projects, alongside a database to retrieve and store data (in this case, SQLModel)

 ### Tutorial

 To develop this project, I followed this <a href="https://www.youtube.com/watch?v=k5abZLzsQc0">tutorial</a>

+## <p id="container">Containerization</p>

+To make this application easier to be deployed and actually executed, it has been wrapped inside a docker container, which permits to run the application and expose the service by simply running the container image, without the need to download and install all the dependencies needed.

 ## <p id="api">API</p>